OR63/devops-capstone-project/.github/ISSUE_TEMPLATE/feature-template.md

 ---
-name: Feature request
+name: Feature template
-about: Suggest an idea for this project
+about: Template for new features to append in the Kanban board
-title: ''
+title: "[FEATURE] "
 labels: ''
 assignees: ''